 We chose a 192-bit matrix seed so that matrix seeds will almost certainly never collide even with 2^{64} honestly-generated keys.
 If they do collide, it only gives the adversary a tiny advantage anyway.
-See proof.pdf for more a given amount of ciphertext noise.
+See proof.pdf for more details.